williamdemeo/cs370-spring2022/syllabus/README.md

 You may email the instructor directly, though the response time might be a slower than if you use one of the preferred methods described above.

 If you email the instructor, please use an informative subject field.
+Using
-Using [this link](mailto:williamdemeo@gmail.com?subject=CS 370: (fill in subject here)&body=Dear Dr. DeMeo, (your message) Sincerely, (your full name)) will populate your message fields with some of the required information.
+<a href="mailto:williamdemeo@gmail.com?subject=CS 370: (fill in subject here)&body=Dear Dr. DeMeo, (your message) Sincerely, (your full name)">this link</a> will populate your message fields with some of the
+required information.
 If you do not at least indicate which class you are in, your email will be at risk of going unanswered.

 ---------------------------------------------